 Lee County Sheriff’s Youth Activities League

-SYAL is a 501(c) 3, not for profit organization dedicated to meet the needs for recreational, educational, cultural, and social activities for the youth of Lee County.
+The Lee County Sheriff’s Youth Activities League, what we commonly call SYAL (pronounced Sal) is a 501(c) 3, not for profit organization, dedicated to facilitate recreational, educational, cultural and social activities for the youth of Lee County.

-We have the largest archery program of its kind in the country, with over 120 children participating and over 30 certified archery coaches throughout Lee County.
-This program’s most important priority is to teach our children safety, patience, and discipline.
-We have created partnerships with the Lee County Parks & Recreations Department, Nations Associations Charities, and the Southwest Florida YMCA.
+We have the largest archery program of its kind in the country with more than 120 children participating and dozens of certified archery coaches throughout Lee County.
+The program’s most important priority is to teach children safety, patience, and discipline.
+We have created partnerships with the Lee County Parks & Recreation Department, Nations Association Charities, Fort Myers YMCA and the Bonita Springs YMCA.

 Our archery teams practice year around with breaks that mirror the school year calendar.
-Practice sessions are held once a week with competitions throughout the year.
+Practice sessions are held once a week with competitions periodically throughout the year.
 One of SYAL’s long term goals is to provide children the tools to become great citizens of this nation.
-We are currently developing a new archery team in cooperation with Bonita Springs YMCA.
-Interest in the new team has been incredible, and unfortunately no more spaces are available at this time.
+Program’s offered with our partners usually fill up quickly, so be sure to sign up as soon as one is announced.

 Teen Driving Challenge

 This program is a multi-agency partnership with the Florida Sheriff’s Association, Lee County Sheriff’s Office and the Sheriff’s Youth Activities League.
 It is held in the Buckingham area once a month, twice a month during the summer.
 This two-day program is for teens either licensed or issued a learner’s permit.
 The course consists of a four-hour classroom session on day one followed by practical driving exercises and demonstrations on day two.
 Participants will gain a greater appreciation for the physical dynamics involved in turning, backing and crash avoidance along with a strong emphasis on safety and responsible driving behavior.